Skip to content

 Primates Park

-Galago alleni lives in the rain forest of West-Central Africa.
+Galago alleni lives in the rainforest of West-Central Africa.
 It has been found in the southwestern corner of the Republic of South Africa and south to southern Congo, almost west of southern Nigeria, west of the Niger River delta, and south to southern Congo.

 Habitat